California's Bottle Bill Needs Our Attention

 California's Bottle Bill is one of the nation's most successful litter and pollution reduction programs.
 Since 1988, Californians have recycled more than 10 million tons of aluminum, glass and plastic beverage containers.
 No other recycling program or policy in this state has resulted in higher recycling levels, and no program of its kind in the country has been found to be more cost effective.

-- Environmental Benefits of California's Bottle Bill
+Recent media coverage of California's Bottle Bill Crisis:

 San Francisco Chronicle: Editorial: California should stop shortchanging recycling program